devhollister/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?

 The summary statistics for the PSI of suspension coils across all lots in the dataset is shown below.

 ![](total_summary.png)